bilal-fazlani/commanddotnet/docs/V3/DefiningCommands/argument-terminology.md

 * For developers
     * terminoloy: `command`, `argument`, `option` and `operand`
     * types: `Command`, `IArgument`, `Option` and `Operand`.
-    * Option and Operand are the two types of IArgument
+    * Option and Operand are the two concrete types of IArgument
         * Option: named argument
         * Operand: positional argument
     * Command contains collections of Option, Operand and Command (as subcommands)